Splode/jekyll-vue-template/README.md

 ## Usage

-Mount Vue components anywhere in your Jekyll pages, including layouts, markdown pages, or includes.
+The `src` directory contains the Vue application and its components.
+Create single file components and mount them anywhere in your Jekyll pages, including layouts, markdown pages, or includes.

 ### Development